 Electronic Visit Verification

-The 21st Century Cures Act—which was signed into law in the US in 2016—requires state agencies to implement a system of electronic visit verification (EVV) for personal care services and home health care services provided and reimbursed under Medicaid.
-The EVV mandate is designed to ensure that people get the care they are promised, and to cut down on fraudulent care claims.
+The US signed the 21st Century Cures Act into law in 2016.
+It requires state agencies to implement a system of electronic visit verification (EVV) for their services.
+This covers personal care services and home health care services provided and reimbursed under Medicaid.
+The EVV mandate is designed to ensure that people get the care they are promised.
+It also aims to cut down on fraudulent care claims.
 It has many repercussions on home care agencies, and whether those repercussions are good or bad varies by agency.

 EVV electronically captures: